Ramyagummi16/Music_Store_Analysis/README.md

  7Q: Let's invite the artists who have written the most rock music in our dataset.
      Write a query that returns the Artist name and total track count of the top 10 rock bands.
+     	SELECT ar.name, COUNT(ar.artist_id) AS num_songs FROM track t
+	JOIN album a ON a.album_id = t.album_id
+	JOIN artist ar ON ar.artist_id = a.artist_id
+	JOIN genre g ON t.genre_id = g.genre_id
+	WHERE g.name = 'Rock'
+	GROUP BY ar.artist_id
+	ORDER BY num_songs DESC
+	LIMIT 10;

+ 8Q: Return all the track names that have a song length longer than the average song length.
+     Return the Name and Milliseconds for each track.
+Order by the song length with the longest songs listed first.
+     SELECT name, milliseconds from track
+     WHERE milliseconds >(
+	SELECT AVG(milliseconds) as avg_song_len
+	from track)
+     ORDER BY milliseconds DESC:

+9Q: Find how much amount spent by each customer on top selling artists?
+Write a query to return customer name, artist name and total spent?
+--Create a CTE to find top selling artist
+--Create a CTE to find top selling artist
+	with top_selling_artist AS(
+		SELECT ar.artist_id as artist_id, ar.name as artist_name, sum(il.unit_price*il.quantity) as total_spent
+		FROM invoice_line il
+		JOIN track t ON t.track_id = il.track_id
+		JOIN album a ON a.album_id = t.album_id
+		JOIN artist ar ON a.artist_id = ar.artist_id
+		GROUP BY 1
+		ORDER BY 3 DESC
+		LIMIT 1
+	    	)
+	SELECT c.customer_id, c.first_name, c.last_name, tsa.artist_name,
+	SUM(il.unit_price*il.quantity) AS total_spent
+	FROM invoice i
+	JOIN customer c ON c.customer_id = i.customer_id
+	JOIN invoice_line il ON il.invoice_id = i.invoice_id
+	JOIN track t ON t.track_id = il.track_id
+	JOIN album a ON a.album_id = t.album_id
+	JOIN top_selling_artist tsa ON tsa.artist_id = a.artist_id
+	GROUP BY 1,2,3,4
+	ORDER BY 5 DESC